zafarali/learning-angular/README.md

 What is the difference between `$emit` and `$broadcast`?
 As mentioned previously `$emit` propogates the event upwards and all controllers listening for `myEventName` in the parent scopes will be alerted. `$broadcast` does the opposite and propagates the event downwards.
 Note that both these events will also execute in their own scopes.

 A new example here [08-2-onEmitBroadcast.html](https://github.com/zafarali/learning-angular/blob/master/08-2-onEmitBroadcast.html) demonstrates this.
 Remember that declaring a new controller automatically creates a new scope.
 The page is also demonstrates inherited scopes and overriding properties.
+I've realized that this is one of AngularJS' most powerful feature.

 ### Forms
 *Content from this section (Forms) is based off the course [Shaping Up With AngularJS](http://campus.codeschool.com/courses/shaping-up-with-angular-js/)*